carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 ![Set as Player Character](../assets/images/getting-started/game_stub-character-4-set_pc.png "Select our first character as player character")

-!!! info "Multiple character games
+!!! info "Multiple character games"
     Even if we are not going to cover this detail, Popochiu supports multiple player character in the style of _Maniac Mansion_ or _Day of the Tentacle_.
 It's as easy as programmatically change a variable from your scripts.

 Pat yourself a shoulder!
 You have succesfully created your first characters.